deepak7642/deepak7642/README.md

 **Solution Link:** [Link to Solution](https://www.kaggle.com/code/deepakkaura/fiverr-end-to-end-project-includes-deployment)

 #### ***For more exploration in terms of Projects/Prototypes :-*** [Click here](https://github.com/deepak7642/Hackathons-Recognization-)

+## **Volunteer**

+- **RAYA The Architecture of Type-1 Civilization**

+    - *As Predictive Analytics leading the creation of RAYA’s Human Sustainability Index which think of it as the brain that combines all other modules — water, energy, climate — to measure how sustainable human civilization is at a state/city/district level.*

 ## **Awards and Recognitions**